Bharatiya Janata Party – West Bengal

-Bharatiya Janata Party – West Bengal (BJP - West Bengal) also known as the West Bengal BJP (পশ্চিমবঙ্গ বিজেপি) or Bengal BJP (বঙ্গ বিজেপি), is the Bharatiya Janata Party affiliate in the Indian state of West Bengal.
-The party is based in Kolkata and is led by chair Samik Bhattacharya.
+The Bharatiya Janata Party – West Bengal (BJP - West Bengal) is the state unit of Bharatiya Janata Party in the Indian state of West Bengal.
+The party headquarter is in Kolkata and is currently led by state president Samik Bhattacharya.

-The party holds 2 seats in the Rajya Sabha and 12 seats in the Lok Sabha from the state.
-Furthermore, the party has 65 seats in the West Bengal Legislative Assembly.
+The party holds 6 seats in the Rajya Sabha and 12 seats in the Lok Sabha from the state.
+Furthermore, the party has 208 seats in the West Bengal Legislative Assembly by having a landslide victory in the 2026 West Bengal Legislative Assembly election and is the current ruling party in the state.

 History

 Predecessors and formation

 The origins of the BJP lies in the Bharatiya Jana Sangh (BJS) and the Rashtriya Swayamsevak Sangh (RSS).
 Syama Prasad Mukherjee, the founder of the BJS, was born in Calcutta (Now Kolkata), while K. B. Hedgewar, the founder of the RSS also studied in the city.
 In the 1960s, plenty of RSS offices opened across the state.
 They mostly worked with Marwari traders as well as migrants from eastern Uttar Pradesh and Bihar, in Kolkata's Burrabazar.
 By late 1960s, local meetings were conducted in Bengali as well.